Leaflet/Leaflet/examples/layers-control.md

     "Cities": cities
 };</code></pre>

 Now, all that's left to do is to create a [Layers Control](../reference.html#control-layers) and add it to the map.
 The first argument passed when creating the layers control is the base layers object.
 The second argument is the overlays object.
-Both arguments are optional --- for example, you can pass just a base layers object by ommiting the second argument, or just an overlays objects by passing `null` as the first argument.
+Both arguments are optional --- for example, you can pass just a base layers object by omitting the second argument, or just an overlays objects by passing `null` as the first argument.

 <pre><code>L.control.layers(baseMaps, overlayMaps).addTo(map);</code></pre>